use-ink/ink-docs/docs/intro/ink-vs-solidity.md

 ### 3. Convert Solidity class fields to Rust struct

-Solidity is an object oriented language, and uses classes. ink!
+Solidity is an object-oriented language, and uses classes. ink!
 (Rust) does not use classes.

 An example Solidity class looks like: